 - the cortex, which surrounds the medulla and is the main part of the hair

 Hair grows by forming new cells at the base of the root.
 These cells multiply to form a rod of tissue in the skin.
 The rods of cells move upward through the skin as new cells form beneath them.
 As they move up, they're cut off from their supply of nourishment and start to form a hard protein called keratin.
-This process is called keratinization (ker-uh-tuh-nuh-ZAY-shun).
+This process is called keratinization (pronounced: ker-uh-tuh-nuh-ZAY-shun).
 As this happens, the hair cells die.
 The dead cells and keratin form the shaft of the hair.

 Hair grows all over the human body except the palms of the hands, soles of the feet, and lips.
 Hair grows faster in summer than winter, and slower at night than during the day.